Akbar Ganji: Arrest and imprisonment

 Ganji took part in a conference in Berlin held by the Heinrich Boell Foundation under the title "Iran after the elections" held in the wake of the Majlis elections of February 2000, which resulted in a huge victory by reformist candidates.
 The gathering was termed "anti-Islamic" and "anti-revolutionary" by Iranian state TV, IRIB, which broadcast part of the conference on 18 April 2000.
 Returning to Iran from the conference, he was arrested on 22 April 2000, accused of having "damaged national security."
-Found guilty, in January 2001 he was sentenced to ten years followed by five years internal exile, which meant he would be kept in a specific city other than Tehran and could not leave the country.
-On 15 May 2001, an appeal court reduced his 10-year sentence to six months and overturned his additional sentence of five years' internal exile.
-However, the Tehran prosecutor, challenged the appeal court decision and brought new charges against him in connection with newspaper articles he had written prior to April 2000, and his possession of photocopies of foreign newspapers.
+Found guilty, in January 2001, he was sentenced to ten years followed by five years of internal exile, which meant he would be kept in a specific city other than Tehran and could not leave the country.
+On 15 May 2001, an appeal court reduced his 10-year sentence to six months and overturned his additional sentence of five years of internal exile.
+However, the Tehran prosecutor challenged the appeal court decision and brought new charges against him concerning newspaper articles he had written before April 2000 and his possession of photocopies of foreign newspapers.
 On 16 July 2001, he was sentenced to six years imprisonment on charges of "collecting confidential information harmful to national security and spreading propaganda against the Islamic system".

-Like other political prisoners before him, Ganji took to writing from his prison cell.
+Like other political prisoners before him, Ganji wrote from his prison cell.
 His political manifestos and open letters were smuggled out of jail and published on the internet, – two letters "to the free people of the world":.

-In his last year in prison Ganji went on a hunger strike for more than 80 days, from 19 May 2005 until early August 2005, except for a 12-day period of leave he was granted on 30 May 2005 ahead of the ninth presidential elections on 17 June 2005.
+In his last year in prison, Ganji went on a hunger strike for more than 80 days, from 19 May 2005 until early August 2005, except for 12 days of leave he was granted on 30 May 2005 ahead of the ninth presidential elections on 17 June 2005.
 His hunger strike ended after 50 days when "doctors warned he would sustain irreparable brain damage, and he relented."
 Many Iranians had not heard of the hunger strike due to press censorship and heavy security and information quarantine in Milad Hospital in Tehran.
 His hunger strike mobilized the international human rights community, "including eight former Nobel Peace laureates.
-Thousands of intellectuals and human rights activists around the world spoke out on his behalf.
+Thousands of intellectuals and human rights activists worldwide spoke out on his behalf.
 It is generally believed that the global support generated for Ganji during this period spared his life."

 He was represented by a group of lawyers, including Dr. Yousef Molaei, Abdolfattah Soltani (who was arrested and put in solitary confinement in 2005 on unknown charges), and the 2003 Nobel Peace Prize Laureate, Shirin Ebadi.

-In his recent leave in June 2005, Ganji participated in interviews with several news agencies, criticizing Ayatollah Ali Khamenei, the Supreme Leader of Iran, and asking for his office to be put to public vote.
+In his recent leave in June 2005, Ganji participated in interviews with several news agencies, criticizing Ayatollah Ali Khamenei, the Supreme Leader of Iran, and asking for his office to be put to a public vote.
 This led to a ruling by Saeed Mortazavi, the general prosecutor of Tehran, to arrest him again because of "illegal interviews".
 He returned to prison voluntarily on 11 June 2005 and started another hunger strike.